HunterKart/proficiency-faculty-evaluation/docs/prd.md

     8. If the job fails for any reason after it has started processing, it must be moved to RQ's 'failed' queue, and the period's status must remain 'Cancelling...' to signal that a manual review is required.
     9. The entire cancellation job must be designed to be idempotent.
 If the job is interrupted and retried, it must be able to resume from the start and still produce the correct final state without duplicating actions or causing errors.

+**Story 3.9: Duplicate an Existing Period Assignment**

+-   **As an** Admin, **I want** to duplicate an existing evaluation period assignment, **so that** I can quickly schedule a new period using the same form configuration.
+-   **Acceptance Criteria:**
+    1. An action to "Duplicate" is available for every entry in the list of Evaluation Periods.
+    2. Activating the "Duplicate" action navigates the user to the "Create Period Assignment" screen.
+    3. The form template selections (for both Students and Department Heads) are pre-populated with the values from the source period.
+    4. All date and time fields (`start_date_time`, `end_date_time`) are empty and must be filled by the user.
+    5. Saving the form successfully creates a new, independent `evaluation_periods` record in the database.
+    6. The original evaluation period that was duplicated remains completely unchanged.

+**Story 3.10: Proactive Period Setup Notification**

+-   **As an** Admin, **I want** to be notified when an evaluation period ends and be prompted to set up the next one, **so that** I don't forget and can efficiently roll over the configuration.
+-   **Acceptance Criteria:**
+    1. Within 24 hours of an evaluation period's `end_date_time` passing, a notification is created for all Admins of that university.
+    2. The notification clearly states which period has ended and suggests the next logical period to set up (e.g., Midterm -> Finals).
+    3. The notification contains an action that takes the Admin directly to the pre-filled "Duplicate Period" creation screen.
+    4. The system correctly determines the next logical academic period based on the university's calendar structure.

 #### **Epic 4: The Core Evaluation & Data Integrity Loop**

 **Story 4.1: Evaluation Submission**